 Neonatal listeriosis is acquired transplacentally or during or after delivery.
 Symptoms are those of sepsis.
 Diagnosis is by culture of mother and infant.
 Treatment is antibiotics, initially ampicillin plus an aminoglycoside.

-Transplacental infection with Listeria monocytogenes can result in fetal dissemination with granuloma formation (eg, in the skin, liver, adrenal glands, lymphatic tissue, lungs, and brain).
+In utero infection with Listeria monocytogenes can result in fetal dissemination with granuloma formation (eg, in the skin, liver, adrenal glands, lymphatic tissue, lungs, and brain).
 If a rash is present, it is referred to as granulomatosis infantisepticum.
-Aspiration or swallowing of amniotic fluid or vaginal secretions can lead to perinatal infection of the lungs, manifesting in the first several days of life with respiratory distress, shock, and a fulminant course.
+Aspiration or swallowing of amniotic fluid or vaginal secretions can lead to in utero or perinatal infection of the lungs, manifesting in the first several days of life with respiratory distress, shock, and a fulminant course.

 Symptoms and Signs